google/WebFundamentals/src/content/en/updates/2019/03/prefers-reduced-motion.md

 users for a long time to reduce motion wherever possible.
 The screenshots below show Android Pie's "remove animations" preference and macOS Mojave's "reduce motion" preference that, when checked, cause the particular operating systems to not use decorative effects like app launching animations.
-Applications themselves can and should honor this setting, too, and remove all non-necessary animations.
+Applications themselves can and should honor this setting, too, and remove all unnecessary animations.

 <img src="../../images/2019/03/prefers-reduced-motion/android-remove-animations.png" intrinsicsize="472x493" width="287" height="300" alt="Android settings screen with 'remove animations' checkbox checked">